OFark/Occasus/README.md

 # Occasus
 *.net core IOptions manager and UI*

+## *Breaking changes*
+- Going from 7.0.x to 8.0.x requires .net 8
+- Going to 8.1.x will change the encryption method, settings will be scrambled.
+Copy the settings out to clipboard/file and delete the encrypted settings from storage before upgrading.

 ## What is it?

 At it's core Occasus is an easy way to move .Net Options from the appSettings.json file to another storage repository.